tensorflow/docs/site/en/api_docs/python/tf/contrib/training/parse_values.md

 If a hyperparameter name in both an index assignment and scalar assignment, a ValueError is raised.  (e.g. 'a=[1,2,3],a[0] = 1').

+The hyperparameter name may contain '.' symbols, which will result in an attribute name that is only accessible through the getattr and setattr functions.
+(And must be first explicit added through add_hparam.)

+WARNING: Use of '.' in your variable names is allowed, but is not well supported and not recommended.

 The `value` in `name=value` must follows the syntax according to the type of the parameter: